 Conservatory of Flowers, San Francisco

-One of the top attractions in Golden Gate Park in San Francisco, the Conservatory of Flowers is a must-visit for garden lovers.
+One of the best things to do in Golden Gate Park in San Francisco, visiting the Conservatory of Flowers is a must-do for garden lovers.
 The building is both beautiful and historic, having been completed in 1879.

 Home to several distinct galleries, the Conservatory of Flowers allows you to observe many rare and unusual plants up close.
 Often there are special exhibits to view as well, some of which have miniature trains to delight both kids and adults.